alabulei1/discord-dm-chatgpt/README.md

-# A Discord bot to respond to your questions
+# A Discord bot to respond to your questions in dm